ReactiveX/RxSwift/Documentation/MathBehindRx.md

 To learn more about this, these videos should help

-You can also see a more formal explanation in this video:
+You can also see a more formal explanation explained in a fun way in this video:

 [Expert to Expert: Brian Beckman and Erik Meijer - Inside the .NET Reactive Framework (Rx) (video)](https://www.youtube.com/watch?v=looJcaeboBY)